jmankoff/interaction/assignments/menus.md

 - `NormalMenuView`: Implement `essentialGeometry` and `drawMenu`

 Both `PieMenuView` and `NormalMenuView` extend `MenuExperimentView`.
-You will implement `essentialGeometry` and determine what menu item the touch event maps to.
+You will implement `essentialGeometry` for each and determine what menu item the touch event maps to.
 You'll have to come up with the math logic to map from touch event to an item index.